-In this guide, you will discover how to make cannabis edibles with kief, the fine powdery substance oftentimes found at the bottom of a grinder.
-Learn more about why kief can be stronger and more potent than traditional cannabis flowers, and get instructions on how to decarb your kief for best results.
+Learn how to make edibles with kief, the fine powdery substance found at the bottom of a grinder.
+You will also discover why kief can be more potent and get instructions on how to decarb your kief for best results.

 How to Decarb and Make Edibles with Kief

 If you've ever topped a bowl or a joint with a sprinkle of kief, you know it's powerful stuff.

 It may take a little practice to get your recipe perfect, but it gets a little easier when you know what you're doing.

 To learn more about making edibles with kief, read on for tips and tricks, as well as full instructions for how to decarb your kief at home in the oven.